HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Responsive Navigation Patterns.md

 10. [Conclusion](#conclusion)

 ## Introduction
-This document provides a comprehensive analysis of the responsive navigation implementation in the Maya Platform frontend application.
+This document provides a comprehensive analysis of the responsive navigation implementation in the MayaWork frontend application.
 The system leverages Vue.js, Vue Router, Pinia for state management, and Tailwind CSS for styling and responsive design.
 The navigation adapts seamlessly between mobile and desktop layouts using Tailwind's breakpoint system, with smooth transitions and dark mode support.
 Recent updates have enhanced the functionality with a client-specific "Create Vacancy" button and improved user type detection.

 ## Project Structure
 The navigation system is composed of several key components organized under the `src/components/common` directory.
 The main navigation logic is coordinated through the `TopNavbar.vue` component, which conditionally renders desktop navigation or a mobile hamburger menu based on screen size.